jahidhasan1893/CityRush/README.md

 ## Game Overview

-City Rush is an exciting running game where players dash through a lively cityscape, avoiding obstacles and gathering points to achieve the highest scores.
+City Rush is an exciting running game which was mainly inspired by the excitement of urban adventure where players dash through a lively cityscape, avoiding obstacles and gathering points to achieve the highest scores.
 The game pushes players to beat previous records and reach new milestones, offering a dynamic and engaging experience with every run.
-Inspired by the excitement of urban adventure.

 ![High Scores](./screenshots/photo_2024-06-04_14-19-13.jpg)

-## Features
+## Implementations

 - **libGDX**: Utilized for game development.
 - **High-quality Textures**: Created using Texture Packer.
+- **Background**: Created amazing urban background using Adobe Illustrator
 - **Engaging Gameplay**: Simple yet challenging gameplay that keeps players hooked.